1. What is the role of the Single Resolution Board (SRB)?

 - Bail-in – equity and debt can be written down and converted, placing the burden on the shareholders and creditors of a bank, rather than on the public.

-When applying resolution tools and exercising resolution powers, the SRB and, where relevant, NRAs take into account the resolution objectives and select the resolution tool(s) and resolution powers which are best-suited to achieve the resolution objectives.
+When applying resolution tools and exercising resolution powers, the SRB and, where relevant, the NRAs take into account the resolution objectives and select the resolution tool(s) and resolution powers which are best-suited to achieve the resolution objectives.

 The BRRD and the SRMR set out the following resolution objectives: